-Academic references are preferred, however, applicants who have not been enrolled in an academic program for some time may submit letters from supervisors or colleagues in positions of responsibility.
-While applicants are free to submit the references that they believe best support their applications, at least one reference from an instructor familiar with his/her work is recommended.
-Applicants are permitted to submit a third letter of recommendation as well, but should keep in mind that additional recommendations are not necessarily positive additions to applications.
+Two reference letters, supplied by academic sources, are required.
+If you have not been enrolled in an academic program in recent years, you may also submit an additional letter from a supervisor or colleague in positions of responsibility.
+All applicants are permitted to submit a third letter of recommendation as well, but should keep in mind that additional recommendations are not necessarily positive additions to applications.

 Reapplicants may elect to reuse letters of recommendation from the previous year's application.
 (Note: This option is available through Slate.
 It is only available to reapplicants who applied in the preceding year.)